m5stack/m5-docs/docs/en/uiflow/Modules.md

 ><img src="/image/Modules/PM2.5.png" width="40%">

 * __PM2.5 get value in__
-Set the detection particle diameter and detection mode, return the detection result SPM is the standard particle concentration value APM is the atmospheric environment particle concentration value
+Set the mode into particle diameter detecting and  checking, return the detection result - SPM is the standard particle concentration value while APM is the atmospheric environment particle concentration value

 * __PM2.5 get particles above um number__
-Returns the amount of particulate matter in the specified diameter
+Return the amount of particulate matter in the specified diameter

 #### Usage